2023 New South Wales state election: Legislative Council

+Electoral pendulums

-Electoral pendulum
+Pre-election pendulum

 This is an excerpt of the pre-election pendulum, based on notional margins calculated by the ABC's Antony Green.
-Members in italics will not contest the election as a candidate for the seat they currently hold or its replacement.
+Members in italics did not contest the election as a candidate for the seat they currently hold or its replacement.
 By-elections were held in some seats during this term of Parliament that changed their margins.
 See the footnotes for details.

+Post-election pendulum

+This is an excerpt of the pre-election pendulum, based on the results of the election.